syfiawoo/sample_java_api/README.md

 # Programming Assessment
 This is a skills assessment test one company I interviewed with sent me.
 This is my solution to the assessment.
+This was my first ever REST API written in Java Spring.
+I had 6 hours to work on this.
+I am pretty familiar with Java, so it was not such a steep learning curve for the API constructs.

 Basically I was supposed to create a Java REST Api that had two endpoints.